Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

 How to measure for wallpaper excluding windows and doors

-This all seems straightforward enough but what about windows and doors?
+This all seems straightforward enough but what wallpapering around a window and door?

 ‘When you are taking measurements, don’t exclude windows and doors,’ says Stuart McKenzie, decorating specialist at Brand McKenzie.
 ‘You’ll end up with extra wallpaper but this won’t be wasted.
 Mistakes happen during and after decorating.
 If you have a roll of wallpaper in reserve, you can take a drop out and splice another drop in.
 You’ll never see the difference if this is done well.
 I recommend double checking any measurements with your decorator.
 This will prevent over or under ordering.’